axln/cpusim/README.md

 # cpusim
-This is an attempt to create a CPU model descibed in the [But How Do It Know](http://www.buthowdoitknow.com/) book by J Clark Scott.
+This project is an attempt to create a CPU model descibed in the [But How Do It Know](http://www.buthowdoitknow.com/) book by J Clark Scott.